EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

 +  test_tables testtab;
 ```

-7. Instantiate the data member `testtab` by passing in its constructor a `code` and a `scope`, these two combined with "tablename" provide access to the partition of the RAM cache used by this multi index table, in our example we will initialize the `testtab` data member in the smart contract constructor
+7. Instantiate the data member `testtab` by passing in its constructor the `scope` (in our case `receiver`) and the `code` parameters, these two combined with table name `"testtaba"` provide access to the partition of the RAM cache used by this multi index table, in our example we will initialize the `testtab` data member in the smart contract constructor

 ```diff
 // contract class constructor